 Great Keppel was pretty much our last stop on our road trip around Australia.
 It was the perfect place for us to unwind and soak in the epicness of our journey with a stunning setting sun and a chilled vibe.

-We only had two days on the island, which I don’t think is enough time to unwind fully, but still a wonderful place to visit for a getaway regardless of your available time.
+We only had two days on the island, which I don’t think is enough time to unwind fully, but still, a wonderful place to visit for a getaway regardless of your available time.

 Many people pop over for a day visit, but we recommend extending that and staying in a beach cabin with ocean views at the Great Keppel Island Hideaway.

-Great Keppel Island has charm – no cars, no highrise buildings and beach bungalows that look like they belong on a chilled island beach.
+Great Keppel Island has charm – no cars, no highrise buildings, and beach bungalows that look like they belong on a chilled island beach.
 You know the type you can relax in and walk sand in through the front door – no fear of messing up the shiny, waxy exterior and sculptured interior.

-Great Keppel Island Hideaway also offer bunkhouses and an A-Framed house.
+We stayed at the Great Keppel Island Hideaway, which also offers bunkhouses and an A-Framed house.
 The village has a fully equipped central kitchen and BBQ area to cook your own meals.

-You just have to bring your own food and drinks over to the island with you.

-Making it an even more affordable Great Barrier Reef island holiday.
+You just have to bring your own food and drinks over to the island with you, making it an even more affordable Great Barrier Reef island holiday.